ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/UNL/KALLM/index.md

  ![image](https://github.com/user-attachments/assets/5a91f8fe-fb4c-4844-bff2-75c933e6f73a)

-### Project Benchmark Suites

 ### Project Testbeds
 Sai Lamba Karanam had adminstrator-level access to the [National Research Platform (NRP)] (https://nationalresearchplatform.org/) and will provide access to cloud resources (compute) to the students working on the project.
 Both mentors will also have access to [Chameleon Cloud platform] (https://www.chameleoncloud.org/) and will grant access to compute resources for training, evaluation and benchmarking purposes.

 ### Project Deliverables
+KALLM will be hosted on github at [repo] (https://github/saisumanv/KALLM).
+The mentors have extensive experience working with Machine Learning (ML) and Artifical Intelligence (AI) workflows in academic and industry settings.
+We seek to choose mentees that are willing to learn implementation of AI models and working with semi-large code bases.
+Mentees will have to become comfortable working with remote cloud testbeds (Chameleon and/or NRP) during the latter-half of the project.
+Some milestines described in the Project Methodolody can be done in parallel.

+KALLM is part of larger collabortive effort between the mentors and involves milestones and outcomes that fall outside the scope of this project, but are related.
+The mentors plan to publish the large project outcomes aat ML-based venue(s) towards the end of Fall 2025.
+The mentees will be added as coauthors.

 ### KALLM

 - **Topics**: Towards High Performance NCCL-enabled 2D partitioned PyLops-MPI library
-- **Skills**: Python proficiency, scikit-learn, Experience with Linux, Introductory Experience with Cloud Computing Platoforms
+- **Skills**: Python proficiency, scikit-learn, Experience with Linux, Introductory Experience with Cloud Computing Platforms
 - **Difficulty**: Easy-Medium
 - **Size**: Easy-Medium (175 hours)
 - **Mentor**: {{% mention saisumanv %}}, {{% mention zahmeeth %}}